Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/index.md

 ## Set custom user ID

-If your app has its own login system that you want to track users with, you can call `setUserId` at any time:
+If your app has its login system that you want to track users with, you can call `setUserId` at any time:

 ```js
 amplitude.getInstance().setUserId('USER_ID');